Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 ```

 !!! important
-    The `ContentType` is required as it informs Pode on how to parse the requests payload.
-For example, if the content type were `application/json`, then Pode will attempt to parse the body of the request as JSON - converting it to a hashtable.
+    The `ContentType` is required as it informs Pode on how to parse the request's payload.
+For example, if the content type is `application/json`, Pode will attempt to parse the body of the request as JSON—converting it to a hashtable.

 !!! important
-    On PowerShell 5 referencing JSON data on `$WebEvent.Data` must be done as `$WebEvent.Data.userId`.
+    On PowerShell 5, referencing JSON data on `$WebEvent.Data` must be done as `$WebEvent.Data.userId`.
 This also works in PowerShell 6+, but you can also use `$WebEvent.Data['userId']` on PowerShell 6+.

+### Using Get-PodeBodyData

-Alternatively, you can use the Get-PodeBodyData function to retrieve the body data.
-This function works similarly to the .Data property on $WebEvent and supports the same content types.
+Alternatively, you can use the `Get-PodeBodyData` function to retrieve the body data.
+This function works similarly to the `.Data` property on `$WebEvent` and supports the same content types.

-Here is the same example using Get-PodeBodyData:
+Here is the same example using `Get-PodeBodyData`:

 ```powershell
 Start-PodeServer {